Andrei-Constantin-Programmer/Andrei-Constantin-Programmer/README.md

 # About me

-* Full Stack Developer from Romania, settled in the UK
+* Software Engineer from Romania, settled in the UK
+* Currently on the MSc Software Systems Engineering course at University College London 📖
-* Currently studying Computer Science at the University of Kent 🎓
+* First-class Honours in BSc Computer Science at the University of Kent 🎓
 * Worked at Mountain Warehouse as a Software Developer for my placement year 💻

 <br>